xalelax/blog/_drafts/dog-classifier.md

 similar with other frameworks.
 In particular, I will load a Dataset from the TensorFlow Datasets library and download a pretrained model for object classification.
-We will then attach a custom layer on top of pretrained model, and train it for the
+We will then attach a custom layer on top of pretrained model, and train it for the task of dog breed recognition!

-Transfer learning is based on the idea that the feature a network learns for a problem can be reused for a variety of other tasks; %aggiungere refs this should sound a very natural concept: as humans, when learning how to perform a new task we never start from scratch, but we carry over all that we have learnt in our lifetime (sometimes this allows us to quickly learn new stuff, often from a single training example, but
+Transfer learning is based on the idea that the feature a network learns for a problem can be reused for a variety of other tasks;
+this should sound very natural: as humans, when learning how to perform a new task we never start from scratch, but we carry over all that we have learnt in our lifetime (sometimes this allows us to quickly learn new stuff, often from a single training example, but